Alexander Baumjohann: Australia

 On 9 August 2018, Baumjohann was brought to the A-League by coach Markus Babbel, signing with Western Sydney Wanderers.
-At the end of the season, the Wanderers released Baumjohann choosing not to renew his contract.
+At the end of the season, the Wanderers released Baumjohann, choosing not to renew his contract.

 On 2 June 2019, Baumjohann signed a two-year deal with local rivals Sydney FC.
-Baumjohann enjoyed one of the best periods of his career, becoming a regular starter with the Sky Blues as they finished Champions in the 2019–20 A-League season and runner-up in the 2020-21 A-League season.
+Baumjohann enjoyed one of the best periods of his career, becoming a regular starter with the Sky Blues as they finished as Champions in the 2019–20 A-League season and runner-up in the 2020-21 A-League season.

-Two days after setting up the opening goal of the 2021 A-League Grand Final, Baumjohann announced that he would be departing the club.
+Two days after setting the opening goal of the 2021 A-League Grand Final, Baumjohann announced that he would be departing the club.

+Currently, he holds an executive role as the Head of Player Management for Sydney FC following his departure from professional football.